OpenApoc/OpenApoc/README.md

   * For list of all supported by Vcpkg architectures: `vcpkg help triplet`

 * Copy the original XCom:Apocalypse .iso file into the "data/" directory.
 This could also be a directory containing all the extracted files from the CD, and it should be named the same (IE the directory should be data/cd.iso/).
 This is used during the build to extract some data tables.
-* If you do not have Visual Studio (community edition works fine) already, install it and make sure to enable c++ support (Check "Desktop development with C++" in the VS setup)
 * Open the OpenApoc directory in Visual Studio (if you don't have an Open Folder option, generate a project with [CMake](https://cmake.org/)).
 * Set your configuration to x64-Release or x86-Release (must match your Vcpkg dependencies).
 Release is recommended as Debug is very slow.